 Rare and Precious Truffles

 Today we visit a small agriturismo to learn about cooking with black truffles with the chef.
 We will work side by side with the chef to prepare our truffle lunch.
 Our lunch will be paired with local wines.
 After lunch guided by our chef/truffle hunter and his dog, we hunt for precious black truffles** Free time to shop in Parma.
 Then we meet in the kitchen for a cooking class with Julie.

 **If it is raining at the time of the hunt, another activity will be substituted

 Culatello and Wine in Parma Valley

 Visit where they make the most expensive and rare ham in Italy—culatello.
 Learn how it is produced then enjoy a tasting.
 Afterwards we visit a winery in the valley for a private tour and tasting of their excellent wines paired with local specialties for lunch.
-After lunch we depart for Bologna, where we check into our four-star hotel.
+After lunch we depart for Modena, where we check into our four-star hotel.
 Free time for shopping in Modena before we meet for our farewell dinner.